swe-grpup-71/react-native-app/README.md

 Join our community of developers creating universal apps.

-- [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
+- [Expo on GitHub](https://github.com/expo/expo): View our open-source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.